TheOnlyZac/sly-string-toolkit/README.md

 # Sly String Toolkit

 This is a toolkit for making string replacement mods for *Sly 2: Band of Thieves* for the PS2.
+For a complete tutorial, see [this guide](https://slymods.info/wiki/Guide:Replacing_strings).

 # Usage